 How Big is Disneyland?

 Disneyland actually consists of two parks: Disneyland Park and Disney California Adventure.
 These are right next to each other.
-Most people end up visiting both parks during their trip unless they are just doing a day trip to Disneyland.
+Most people visit both parks during their trip unless they are just doing a day trip to Disneyland.

-Disneyland is about 500 acres and people end up walking between 6-8 miles each day.
+Disneyland is about 500 acres and people walk between 6-8 miles daily.

-Each park is set up with different “lands” that consist of rides, food options, and other attractions.
+Each park has different “lands” that consist of rides, food options, and other attractions.

 Getting to Disneyland

-You can either rent a car and drive yourself to your hotel or catch an Uber/Lyft/taxi.
+You can rent a car and drive to your hotel or catch an Uber/Lyft/taxi.
 Just be sure to bring your own car seats if your kids need them.

 Disneyland Hotel Options